BaronaGroup/aurantium/README.md

-# Citrus JSX
+# Aurantium JSX

-Citrus is a library that allows the usage of JSX to create jQuery objects, as opposed to React components.
+Aurantium is a library that allows the usage of JSX to create jQuery objects, as opposed to React components.

 This is used to provide a rich and powerful templating system for code bases that still are stuck with jQuery, and can not feasibly be upgraded to more modern technologies.

-Citrus is **not** a recommended solution for new code bases.
+Aurantium is **not** a recommended solution for new code bases.

 ## Requirements

-Citrus relies on existing mechanisms to convert the JSX markup into calls to React.
+Aurantium relies on existing mechanisms to convert the JSX markup into calls to React.
 This essentially means that babel, webpack or something similar needs to be used.
-Citrus itself is implemented using ES5 features, so ES2016+ support is not needed.
+Aurantium itself is implemented using ES5 features, so ES2016+ support is not needed.

 ### Browser compatibility

-Citrus is known to work in all modern browsers.
+Aurantium is known to work in all modern browsers.

 IE7 is not supported, although an earlier development branch does exist with somewhat limited IE7 support.
 You probably don't want it, but it is available from the repository as the `ie7` branch.

 ## Usage

-Once everything has been set up, using Citrus is quite straightforward.
-The main thing to note is that with Citrus all JSX fragments it is applied to return detached jQuery objects, which can be inserted into the actual DOM.
+Once everything has been set up, using Aurantium is quite straightforward.
+The main thing to note is that with Aurantium all JSX fragments it is applied to return detached jQuery objects, which can be inserted into the actual DOM.

-In order to use Citrus for interpreting your JSX, the `React` variable in your scope must refer to Citrus.
-In practice this tends to be done by setting the value global `React` variable to the value returned by `require('citrus')` returns.
+In order to use Aurantium for interpreting your JSX, the `React` variable in your scope must refer to Aurantium.
+In practice this tends to be done by setting the value global `React` variable to the value returned by `require('aurantium')` returns.

-    window.React = require('citrus')
+    window.React = require('aurantium')

 This is something you probably don't want to do if parts of your code base use React, or if you dislike global variables (as you generally should).
 So as an alternative you can of course just do this in every file that contains JSX:

-    const React = require('citrus')
+    const React = require('aurantium')

 ### Configuration

 #### undefinedElementsAllowed

-By default citrus will throw an exception if you attempt to insert `undefined` into the object tree.
+By default aurantium will throw an exception if you attempt to insert `undefined` into the object tree.
 This is because this is typically a bug, and simply rendering it as an empty string can easily conceal them.

 If your preference is to allow undefined values to be interpreted as empty strings, you can just do this

-    require('citrus').undefinedElementsAllowed = true
+    require('aurantium').undefinedElementsAllowed = true

 ### A few simple examples